 Oh boy, here's a love hate relationship for sure, although I think most would swing towards love after some wild (fun for some) experiences.

 Scroll back up to the map at the very top and familiarize yourself with Deception Pass and Swinomish channel.
-When heading north Deception Pass provides quick access to Juan De Fuca Strait and the San Juans, but along with that you get big open water to cross, the potential for heavy seas and nasty pea soup fog.
+When heading north, Deception Pass provides quick access to Juan De Fuca Strait and the San Juans, but along with that you get big open water to cross, the potential for heavy seas and nasty pea soup fog.
 Plus the pass itself may be impassable to slow boats if the current is against you.
 Many years ago, along comes the Corp of Army Engineers, and cuts a channel through to Padilla Bay creating Swinomish Channel and a neat bypass route to avoid the aforementioned nastiness.

 Don't be scared away, the scenery is spectacular and well worth your visit, just consult your tide tables and arrange to go through near low or high tide (slack water) the water will be still, flat, calm, and glossy smooth as silk.
 Fog is another thing and does not respect tides or your schedule, remember your on island time, your schedule is, and should be subject to change.
 Many times the fog will hover at the pass and outside all the way to the islands, while inside is sunny, sometimes for days.
 Transiting the pass is a five minute 1,000 foot ride, but if you miss your time slot you may have a 4+ hour wait.
 Waiting it out at Cornet Bay (Deception Pass State Park) is not a bad thing, our son once talked us into staying there two extra days. (it's an easy place to hang around)

-OK, now about Swinomish channel, it's about 11 miles long and supposed to be dredged to a 12 foot channel depth.
+Okay, now about Swinomish channel, it's about 11 miles long and supposed to be dredged to a 12 foot channel depth.
 The south entrance is only 5 or 6 miles from Deception Pass, so when heading north or launching at Cornet Bay, it is easy to make a final decision of which way to go after you arrive in area.
 If your destination is the Bellingham Bay area or Anacortes, the channel may be your first/best choice, and visiting La Conner along the way is a major plus anyway. (you can overnight, get gas and provisions at La Conner) I personally like using the channel because it is dependable.
-Rosario Strait is like a crazy relative throwing fits once in awhile, making you wish you were somewhere else.
+Rosario Strait is like a crazy relative, throwing fits once in awhile, and making you wish you were somewhere else.

 Lets not forget the current in Swinomish Channel, if your driving a puttster, the current may take half your speed away, or double your sog (speed over ground).
-Locals have told me that the current flows northward for 23 hours and south for only 1 hr, and no one knows when that hour is.
+Locals joking, have told me that the current flows northward for 23 hours and south for only 1 hr, and no one knows when that hour is.
 My experience has been that the current seems to be against me both ways, but after stopping in La Conner for ice cream, I don't care.